mbabinski/InsightIDR4Py/README.md

 # InsightIDR4Py
 A Python client allowing simplified interaction with Rapid7's InsightIDR REST API.

-InsightIDR4Py allows analysts to query log data from Rapid7 [InsightIDR](https://docs.rapid7.com/insightidr/), analyze it within Python, and/or feed it to other APIs like VirusTotal, AbuseIPDB, or others.
+InsightIDR4Py allows users to perform numerous actions within Rapid7 [InsightIDR](https://docs.rapid7.com/insightidr/).
 This tool handles some of the challenges and complexities of using the InsightIDR REST API, including polling queries in progress, paginated responses, handling the JSON output, and time range queries.

-InsightIDR4Py also offers access to some of the additional APIs in the InsightIDR ecosystem.
-These include:
+These capabilities can be particularly useful for automating processes, integrating log data with other APIs (like VirusTotal), managing content in the InsightIDR platform, and performing multi-tenant workflows (for instance, updating content across tenants for consistency, or copying content from one InsightIDR tenant to another).
+For some ideas on how InsightIDR4Py can be used, check out this [blog post](https://micahbabinski.medium.com/button-pusher-to-masterbuilder-automating-siem-workflows-3f51874a80e) where I cover some use cases.

+The API capabilities provided by InsightIDR4Py include:
+## Logsearch
+* Query Events
+* Query Groups

+## Saved Queries
+* List Saved Queries
+* Get a Saved Query
+* Create Saved Query
+* Replace a Saved Query
+* Update a Saved Query
+* Delete a Saved Query

+## Custom Alerts*
+* List Custom Alerts
+* Get a Custom Alert
+* Create Custom Alert
+* Replace a Custom Alert
+* Update a Custom Alert
+* Delete a Custom Alert

+*Only pattern detection alerts are supported currently.

 ## Investigations
 * List Investigations
 * Get an Investigation